arduino/compile-sketches/README.md

 ### `enable-issues-report`

 Set to `true` to cause the action to record lines that match standard compiler or linker warning/error patterns for each sketch compilation in the sketches report.

 **Default**: `false`

+### `always-succeed`

+Set to `true` to cause the action to ignore the result of sketch compilations and always return success to the workflow.
+The sketches report will still be produced and can be analyzed without automatically failing the workflow.

+**Default**: `false`